 The Recorded Sound Research Center services the Library's audio recordings.
 In addition to offering a selection of baseball music, it Includes extensive coverage of baseball-related radio programs, as well as other radio programs featuring baseball greats, such as Jackie Robinson.
 Full or partial radio coverage of most World Series between 1936 and 1968 is available.
 Many of these recordings can be found in SONIC, the Recorded Sound Research Center’s online catalog.
 For more information, see the blog post "Batter Up!
 Baseball in the Moving Image and Recorded Sound Collections."
 The Recorded Sound Research Center should be contacted prior to coming to the Library, as an appointment for listening is required and restrictions apply.

 The Prints and Photographs Reading Room houses more than 16 million images, including photographs, fine and popular prints and drawings, posters, and architectural and engineering drawings.
 Many of these images are now available online.
 Among the collections digitally available is the division's collection of baseball cards.
+The division also holds a separate Topps Baseball Card collection, which includes complete sets of every Major League Baseball team from 1973 through 2019 as well as Boston Red Sox cards that date from earlier years.
+At least one card from each team is available online.

 The book Baseball Americana: Treasures from the Library of Congress (New York: Smithsonian Books/Harper, 2009), is a visual history of baseball that draws upon the collections of the Prints and Photographs Division.
 The division's baseball card collection is the subject of Peter Devereaux's book Game Faces: Early Baseball Cards from the Library of Congress (Smithsonian Books, 2018).